dhewm/dhewm3/README.md

 - Better support for widescreen (and arbitrary display resolutions)
 - A portable build system based on CMake
 - (Cross-)compilation with MinGW-w64
+- An advanced, mod-independent settings menu (opened with `F10` by default)

 See [Changelog.md](./Changelog.md) for a more complete changelog.